RobMakesThings/interactivevisualsbubbles/readme.txt

+This project stems from a desire to incorporate crowd participation at shows while doing live visuals.
+It turned into a great foray into web development with node, as well as deploying the service to 3 major cloud providers.
+Below is some old documentation, I would love to return to this project at some point.

 attributions:
-basically same concept as mine. implemented a little differently. https://github.com/rfikes4/resolume-interactive-demo/blob/master/public/stage.js
+It's basically the same concept as mine. implemented a little differently. https://github.com/rfikes4/resolume-interactive-demo/blob/master/public/stage.js